colin-mccarthy/plainwhite-jekyll/_posts/2019-03-23-welcome-to-jekyll.markdown

 As you can see, here, I have a couple of different examples deployed, I have an AKs cluster, I have a vSphere cluster, I have, an Eks, cluster GCP clusters, I can manage all these clusters from one single pane of glass.

 So if you want to have an autometed solution for deploying cluster this is that solution.
-Does that make sense?
-This takes the Vsphere Cluster API subject we just spoke about to the next level.
 It's automated and works on any cloud.

 There's a concept of cluster groups within TMC.
 So cluster groups allow me to basically bucket these clusters into different groups.
 So for example, I can have a nonprofit group, I have a production cluster group, and then I can basically apply policies down to those different groups.
 So as you can see, I have a couple of groups here,